Art Studio (ARTS)

 Creative Digital Photography II: Advanced theory and techniques of the digital photography workflow and its application to creative photography.
 Field and computer lab work.
 Advanced amateur digital camera and access to Photoshop CS6 required.
 Prereq: ARTS 322.

 ARTS 325.
-Creative Photography.
+Experimental Darkroom Processes.
 3 Units.

 ARTS 365.
 Capstone Seminar for Art Teachers.
 4 Units.